-It is a collection of three criteria that suggest that a patient’s symptoms are the result of a hypoglycemia that may indicate insulinoma.
+It is a collection of three criteria that suggest that a patient’s symptoms result from hypoglycemia, which may indicate insulinoma.

-A diagnosis of hypoglycaemia is not based solely on symptoms.
+A diagnosis of hypoglycemia is not based solely on symptoms.
 On the contrary, endocrinologists look for the presence of Whipple’s triad.
-These three factors help doctors diagnose hypoglycaemia or low blood sugar levels (blood glucose).
+These three factors help doctors diagnose hypoglycemia or low blood sugar levels (blood glucose).

-The triad of Whipple is the clinical presentation of pancreatic insulinomas , it is established in several versions, but the essential conditions are:
+The triad of Whipple is the clinical presentation of pancreatic insulinomas, it is established in several versions, but the necessary conditions are:

-- A low plasma glucose (in plasma), measured by a precise method at the time of symptoms, is also called hypoglycaemia symptoms at the time of low glucose level.
+- Low plasma glucose (in plasma), measured by a precise method at the time of symptoms, is also called hypoglycemia symptoms at a low glucose level.

 - Immediate relief of symptoms after administration of IV glucose, when glucose rises to normal.